-Good or bad, the Persian Gulf War of late 1990-early 1991 broke a long drought of full-scale armed conflict involving the U.S. Not since the end of the ground war in Vietnam had American forces assembled en masse to engage enemy forces on the field of battle in a traditional land campaign, and the end result was quite different than the debacle in Vietnam.
+Good or bad, the Persian Gulf War of late 1990-early 1991 broke a long drought of full-scale armed conflict involving the U.S. Not since the end of the ground war in Vietnam had American forces assembled en masse to engage enemy forces.
+It was a return to the field of battle in a traditional land campaign.
+Thankfully, the end result was quite different than the debacle in Vietnam.

-Coalition forces swept aggressively across the endless landscape of sand and burning oil in a ground war which was softened by unprecedented air strikes and missile barrages.
-The joint operations were conducted in a blitzkrieg manner which offered no solace for any foe who could not react as quickly as he was being countered.
+Coalition forces swept aggressively across the endless landscape of sand and burning oil.
+It was a ground war that was softened by unprecedented airstrikes and missile barrages.
+The joint operations were conducted in a blitzkrieg manner.
+It offered no solace for any foe who could not react as quickly as he was being countered.

 However, this article is not about the tactics of the short-lived war.
 It is a glimpse of the weapons which won it in the hands of U.S. service members.
 Almost three decades later, it’s interesting to see that many of these Gulf War weapons still have their well-earned places in armories among various branches of the U.S. military.